justinb91011/FPSE-Final/README.md

 # Progress

 With respect to what is working/complete on the backend, we have implemented all the modules (with the exception of algorithm, as we're still finalizing our approach, more on this later) that we will need.
 We have also tested our modules for 100% coverage (card.ml & uno_card.ml have types that aren't tested but for some reason the [@@coverage off] macro isn't working as expected) and we will be looking to implement even more extensive tests later.
 We created a generic library, card.ml, that can be extrapolated and used on any card game.
 We have our specialized UNO functor in the uno_card.ml.

+More on the backend. :

+"/" GET Request:  You can now run the backend server.
+First run a dune build and then travel to the src foulder.
+Then run the command: dune exec ./run_game.exe.
+This will run the backend server on http://localhost:8080.
+Now we haven't connected the backend to the frontend yet, but we will do so soon.
+For now we can play an easy game on the backendserver but you will have to use Postman in order to make the API calls.
+Now there are different API calls that you need to make.
+The game is already initialized with a get request when you do: dune exec ./run_game.exe.
+On Postman you can do a get request to http://localhost:8080.
+The response back should be Welcome to UNO!
+It should also tell you what the Player's(You) hand/cards are at the start of the game and it will tell you the top card of the discard pile(this is the card that you have to match it with), now it doesn't tell you but the two CPU's you will be playing against will also be given their hands as well(this is not a response in the original get request because you shouldn't know the CPU's hand because that would be cheating).

+"/play?card_index=#" Post Request: Now we made it so the Player will always start off the game.
+For the Player to play a card it will be a POST request(http://localhost:8080/play)) and it will take a parameter called card_index.
+The card_index parameter you must pass is associated with the card you wanna play.
+The first card in your hand will have card_index=0, and the last card(at the start of the game) will have card_index =6.
+So the card_index you pass  will play the card that has that card_index.
+There are different scenarios that can happen when you play a card: You play a card and its valid, the response you get back "Card played successfully!".
+Now lets say you try playing a card and its not playable but you still have a playable card in your hand it will return - "Card is not playable.
+Please choose a different card."
+Now lets say you don't have a playable card in your deck.
+Still send in a post request send in card_index=0.
+This will activate another case where you have to draw the card.
+Now if the card that you drew can be played you will get the message - "No playable card in your hand; you drew %s and played it!
+Top card: %s", if the card that you drew cannot be played you will get the message - "No playable card in your hand; you drew %s and kept it.
+Turn ends."
+We also did some error checking if you try sending in an invalid card_index you will get a 400 Bad Request saying "Invalid card index".
+Also once a player has played a card or drew a card his turn will be up and then the next turn will be the CPU's.
+We made is so if you try to do 2 play Post Requests the second request will return a 400 Bad Request with the message - "Not your turn to place a card".

+More on the frontend:

+So for right now the backend and the frontend are not connected to each other.
+However we have done work on our frontend as well.
+In order to start the frontend you need to travel to the uno-fpse-final folder.
+Once you are here download all the dependencies you will need by doing npm install.
+In order to run the frontend you will need to npm run dev.
+Open the localhost link you get from this and open it on any browser(Recommend Firefox Developer Edition).
+This will take you to the homepage of the frontend of our application.
+There is a start Game on the homepage that you can click on and it will open up a form that will ask the user to select their difficulty level.
+Once you have chosen to the Difficulty Level click on Start.
+This will you take to the /game/{Difficulty Level}.
+For right now we don't have the backend and frontend connected so we can't run the game visually.
+We have added a Quit Button to the bottom left of the Screen.
+When this is clicked it will ask the User again if its sure it wants to quit.
+If no is clicked the game will continue, if yes is clicked the user will be brought back to the initial frontend homepage.

 Moving on to what's not working/complete on the backend, we are still needing to finalize our algorithm.
 Currently, we have the easy implementation of the algorithm finished and can be found in cpu.ml lines 28 - 52.
 However, in order to implement the Medium difficulty, we need the Hard difficulty first as the Medium level will make use of both the Hard and Easy levels with certain and intricate probabilities.

 # Overview